liunianxuxie/HHDTI/README.md

 # Note
 +   You can change the files used in the code to perform other experiments, such as cold start experiments.
-+   You can also use your own dataset for experiments, and DTIs are expressed in the form of lists.
++   You can also use your own dataset for experiments.
+Due to the different representations of datasets, it is not recommended that you use our code to load data.The input of HHDTI is 4 incidence matrices, which respectively represent drug-target interactions, target-drug interactions, disease-drug interactions, disease-target interactions, among which the drug-target interactions incidence matrix and the target-drug interaction incidence matrix are transposed to each other.

 # Requirements
 +   python(v3.7.0)